bridgecrewio/checkov-jetbrains-ide/README.md

 The plugin is currently available for download directly from the [IntelliJ Plugin Marketplace](https://plugins.jetbrains.com/plugin/17721-checkov) and its source code is available in an [Apache 2.0 licensed repository](https://github.com/bridgecrewio/checkov-jetbrains-ide).

-Activating the plugin requires submission of one-time Bridgecrew API Token that can be obtained by [creating a new Bridgecrew platform account](https://docs.bridgecrew.io/docs/get-api-token).
-It uses open [Bridgecrew Developer APIs](https://docs.bridgecrew.io/reference) to evaluate code and offer automated inline fixes.
-For more information about data shared with Bridgecrew see the [Disclaimer](#disclaimer) section below).
+Activating the plugin requires submission of a Prisma Cloud Access Key.
+It uses open [Prisma Cloud](https://prismacloud.io) to evaluate code and offer automated inline fixes.
+For more information about data shared with Prisma Cloud see the [Disclaimer](#disclaimer) section below).

 Plugin features include: